 Cook and freeze now to avoid holiday stress

-“But some things freeze better than others,” said Tammy Roberts, University of Missouri Extension nutrition and health education specialist.
+“But some things freeze better than others,” said Tammy Roberts, University of Missouri Extension specialist.
 “Things that may not have the quality you would be proud to serve include meringue, cream or custard pie fillings, mayonnaise, sour cream, and vegetables such as lettuce, cucumbers, radishes and celery,” Roberts said.

 Uncooked potatoes and cooked pasta don’t often freeze well on their own, but you can get great results with these foods in a casserole, she added.
 You can store casseroles in the freezer up to three months.

 Roberts offered the following tips for quality home-frozen foods:

 Foods that will be reheated should be slightly undercooked before freezing.
 This helps avoid overcooking the end product.

 Cool foods quickly before freezing by putting them in the refrigerator or setting the prepared casserole in a pan of ice water.
 A hot glass baking dish can crack or break when placed in ice water, so use caution.

 Wrap your food well.
 Air shortens shelf life and can affect color, flavor and texture, Roberts says.

 Cheese or crumb toppings on casseroles can become soggy or dry in the freezing process.
 Add these when reheating the dish.